ngreifer/fwb/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="80%" style="display: block; margin: auto;" />

-It is clear that the estimates from the traditional bootstrap are pathological, whereas the estimates from the fractional weighted bootstrap are more reasonable.
-The non-normality of the fractional weighted bootstrap distributions also suggests that the usual Wald-style confidence intervals may not be accurate, and a percentil interval should be computed instead.
+It is clear that the estimates from the traditional bootstrap are pathological, whereas the estimates from the FWB are more reasonable.
+The non-normality of the FWB distributions also suggests that the usual Wald-style confidence intervals may not be accurate, and a percentile interval should be computed instead.

 ## When to use the fractional weighted bootstrap

-The fractional weighted bootstrap is uniformly more reliable than the traditional bootstrap when a weighted statistic can be computed (though this doesn’t mean the bootstrap is always valid).
-In most simple case, both methods will yield the same results.
-In some pathological examples like those above, the fractional weighted bootstrap dramatically outperforms the traditional bootstrap.
+The FWB is uniformly more reliable than the traditional bootstrap when a weighted statistic can be computed (though this doesn’t mean the bootstrap is always valid).
+In most simple cases, both methods will yield the same results.
+In some pathological examples like those above, the FWB dramatically outperforms the traditional bootstrap.
 This will be true when running regression models with sparse categorical variables either in the outcome or among the predictors, for example, when estimating fixed effects or when a binary outcome is rare.
 However, it is important to know when a weighted statistic can be computed; for example, computing the weighted median is not always straightforward, making the traditional bootstrap potentially more useful for computing it.
-Still, though, the fractional weighted bootstrap deserves a place in an analysts toolbox.
+Still, though, the FWB deserves a place in an analyst’s toolbox.

 ## Related packages